 Why do some dehumidifiers use more or less power?

-AC units also use a fan and refrigerant system circulated by a compressor as well which is why they’re very similar both in design and how much electricity they need.
+Air conditioning (AC) units also use a fan and refrigerant system circulated by a compressor as well which is why they’re very similar in how much electricity they require.

 How much does it cost to run a dehumidifier?

-We can use some of the things we know about how many amps or watts dehumidifiers draw (from above) to estimate how much it costs to run one per day, week, month, and a whole year.
+We can use what we know about the amps or watts a dehumidifier draws (from above, for example) to estimate how much it costs to run one per day, week, month, and a whole year.

 Estimating dehumidifier energy use costs